 Before taking off, I set my alarm on my new phone to vibrate and to go off in 10 hours time, which will be when I will try to get some sleep, and to be on UK time when my alarm goes off two hours before we land, on UK time, but I was not sure if I would be able to stay awake until then, since I have already been awake for eight hours already.

-Once we were in the air, I decided to watch one more movie, near the end of it, we were served our first meal, which was very delicious, and James even let me try some of his red wine, when the stewards were not watching.
+Once we were in the air, I decided to watch one more movie, near the end of it, we were served our first meal, which was very delicious, and Robert even let me try some of his red wine, when the stewards were not watching.
 After the meal, I opened up my new laptop computer, and began working on my assignment.

-Although I have the documents with me, I also have photos of them all, which I was using for reference, along with photos I had taken of internet searches of the family history, including a family tree from the 25th Earl down to me, which also includes James.
+Although I have the documents with me, I also have photos of them all, which I was using for reference, along with photos I had taken of internet searches of the family history, including a family tree from the 25th Earl down to me, which also includes Robert.

-After about two hours of work, I handed the Mac Book over to James, for him so see what I had done so far, and he suggested a few corrections and slight alterations of information.
-Once James handed the Mac Book to me, I closed it down and packed it away, before taking a walk around the Business class area, to stretch my legs a little, and took the opportunity to use the bathroom.
+After about two hours of work, I handed the Mac Book over to Robert, for him so see what I had done so far, and he suggested a few corrections and slight alterations of information.
+Once Robert handed the Mac Book to me, I closed it down and packed it away, before taking a walk around the Business class area, to stretch my legs a little, and took the opportunity to use the bathroom.

 Back in my seat, I opened up the Mac Book again, I noticed a few added apps, including Kindle, so I opened that up and found a great selection of books to read, and I chose an adventure drama book and began to read it.